 - What are the areas and/or specific topics that should be frequently explored in your new content pieces?

 - Are there any concepts we should avoid while crafting, publishing, and promoting your content?

-10. Can You Use Five Descriptive Words to Define the Values You Want to Communicate About Your Company?
+10. Can You Use Five Descriptive Words To Define the Values You Want To Communicate About Your Company?

-These five words will enable your client to crystallize and convey the most prominent corporate values his company embraces, making it easier for you to include these important aspects in your copy.
+These five words will help your client crystallize and convey the most important values their brand embraces, making it easier for you to include these important aspects in your copy.

 Take These Steps & Rock It Out!